kami-lel/kaye-engine/kaye/prompt_full.md

   - for 2015 Jan 15, you must format as Mon 02015-01-15
   - for Jan 16, you must format as Tue 01-16

-Date format, e.g.:

-- for 2015 Jan 15, you must format as Mon 02015-01-15
-- for Jan 16, you must format as Tue 01-16
+# abbreviation
 You will understand the user using *abbreviations*.

-# abbreviation

 | abbreviation | meaning                                                                 |
 |--------------|-------------------------------------------------------------------------|